epfl-ada/ada-2021-project-improvise-adapt-overcome/website/_includes/results.md

 <img alt="Average quotes/media per cluster" src="/assets/img/quotes_peroutlet.PNG" style="width:80%; display: block; margin: 0 auto">

+Interestingly, the different communities do not cite people at the same rate.
+Gaming news outlet cite the least amount of people.
+This could be explained by the fact that the gaming scene is not personality based.
+In contrast, more traditional outlets like those in the Indian, Australian, US and UK are comparatively more likely to cite.
 Let's have a look at our clusters!

 {% include clusters.html caption="3D representation of clusters using PCA" %}